 The sense of finality brought by father drama forces Spielberg’s Amazing Stories adventures to outgrow their upbringing.
 You can feel that this is where the story will leave us, and going back to Raiders your mind forces new issues onto an already established character.
 Is this our same scrappy brigand or a doubtful Oedipus?
 Is this an everyman hero or a scared little boy acting tough?
 It’s not intrusive on the pacing of The Last Crusade that Indy has daddy issues, but it indicates an essential difference in this entry, one probably motivated by poor reception to the series’ second instalment, too gross and annoying for retrospective audiences to fully appreciate its pulpy purity.
 The difference is that this is the first time Indiana Jones feels like he’s compensating for something.

 I didn’t idly compare Connery’s role to Capshaw’s.
 The father in The Last Crusade is the only relevant romance, the only drama worthy of a resolution.
 Alison Doody plays the lithesome Dr. Elsa Schneider but she’s really just for show.
-Her motivations change at the drop of a fedora and her romantic intentions are … all-encompassing (both Joneses discover this the emotionally scarring way).
-Her presence is neither sensual and infantile like Capshaw’s or gutsy like Karen Allen’s.
-She’s too dramatically predictable for how little skin she shows in the film, seemingly cast neither as subject or object.
+Her motivations change at the drop of a fedora and her romantic intentions are … all-encompassing (both Joneses discover this the emotionally-scarring way).
+Her presence is neither sensual and infantile like Capshaw’s nor gutsy like Karen Allen’s.
+She’s too dramatically predictable for how little skin she shows in the film, seemingly cast neither as subject nor object.
 She’s the plot’s mascot, certainly a better actress than Capshaw but with significantly less to do.

 Similarly, Denholm Elliott as Marcus Brody and John-Rhys Davies as Sallah stand to the side to let this father-son threequel transpire however it likes (and it likes to transpire how most of them do).
 I’ve put off discussing the film’s style and set-pieces because of this overwhelming fact (not truth): this is Indy at his most predictable.
 It less ably inserts us into our childhood mythology partly because the father figure makes it too real and literal.
 It puts our adventure mag fantasies in time.
 I didn’t want to know where Indy’s hat and whip came from: I wanted them to remain mysterious artifacts of unknown, and thereby infinite, adventures.
 If Raiders was a backyard adventure where we put on our explorer’s hat and went bucket-and-shoveling out into the woods for buried treasure, The Last Crusade is like watching a home movie of it.
 It’s still got the same gee-whizz endearment but in a “boy, don’t we look silly” kind of way.

-The result is almost cynical, like when tax broker Peter Banning went back to Neverland as the grown-up Robin Williams and couldn’t understand why you’d do any of that silly flying nonsense.
-You can almost feel Spielberg’s doneness, like he’s thinking about his grandkids more than the plot.
+The result is almost cynical, like when tax broker Peter Banning went back to Neverland as the grown-up Robin Williams and couldn’t understand why you’d do any of that silly flying nonsense, but as though Spielberg is Banning and Neverland is Indiana Jones.
+You can feel Spielberg’s doneness, like he’s thinking about his kids more than the plot.
 Gratefully, Spielberg ensures at least the appearance of that essential spirit: the action is as raucous as ever.
-It saves The Last Crusade from its predictable plot, which always threatens to anaesthetize the old wonders, as though it was some great revelation that all this childhood nonsense has been distracting us from finding.
+It saves The Last Crusade from its predictable plot, which always threatens to anesthetize the old wonders, as though it was some great revelation that all this childhood nonsense has been distracting us from finding.

 From the catacombs beneath Venice to a Saturday morning cartoon incursion into a Nazi haunted house, then out to the Middle East for a tank chase on horseback to save dear old dad, The Last Crusade endears itself with breathless action and comedy that works, even if in comparison to Raiders it is more exertive than droll.
 Connery sparkles: bodily swept away by tank treads or tied to a chair while the wall rotates him into full view of a Nazi communications office like a scruffy silent comic.
 He always looks like he’s about to call the manager about putting him in the wrong movie.
 But unlike surly Sir Alec Guinness in Star Wars, Connery always seems aware of that fact and ready with a sardonic eyebrow any son knows too well to remind the audience that this is all in fun.